The Pilgrim Multi Academy Trust and St Mark's Curriculum Statement

 Staff make every effort to enrich the educational experiences by fostering the naturally enquiring minds of our pupils; ensuring that they flourish.

-As a Church of England Multi Academy Trust we aim to bring together the best people that are dedicated to enabling human flourishing.
+As a Church of England Multi Academy Trust and school we aim to bring together the best people that are dedicated to enabling human flourishing.
 We support our children to demonstrate core values as part of everyday life and provide opportunities to explore their understanding of how Jesus’ teachings relates to the world they live in.
 RE is a rich and important part of our Curriculum in which all religions are valued.
 Jesus said, “I have Come in order that you might have life – life in all its fullness.”
 (John 10:10) This is the precept upon which our MAT is founded.

 We are extremely fortunate that so many staff value the contribution made by other activities beyond the classroom.
 As a result, a range of extra-curricular clubs and activities are offered at lunchtimes and after school all year round.
 These range from sports clubs, such as netball, dance, table tennis and football, to drama, ICT and craft based clubs.
 PE is strength with fitness being a focus led by the inspiring involvement with Super Skills sport coaching.
 In addition, inter school competitions allow pupils to access each school’s uniquely different sites; a range of educational experiences also support our school curriculum.
 Visits are arranged for all classes and include, amongst others, trips to the theatre, local historical places and museums, themed days for Romans, and Stone Age and a residential school journey in Year Six.
 Music is a valued and celebrated part of our curriculum from cornet, and keyboard lessons to singing and a variety of peripatetic options are available.
 Each school promotes the enjoyment of performance and celebration of the arts.